OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/hideselection-property.md

 ## Remarks

-You can use the **HideSelection** property to maintain highlighted text when another form or a dialog box receives the focus, such as in a spell-checking procedure.
+Use the **HideSelection** property to maintain highlighted text when another form or a dialog box receives the focus, such as in a spell-checking procedure.

 ## See also